syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/overview.md

 ---
 layout: post
 title: Document Viewer Extension | Extension | Syncfusion
-description: The Syncfusion Document Viewer extension enables you to easily view and manage your documents within VSCode using our intuitive features.
+description: The Document Viewer extension enables you to easily view and manage your documents within VSCode using our intuitive features.
 platform: extension
 control: Syncfusion Extensions
 documentation: ug